![]() Home

 Some forms will learn and practice are, Liúdòng Qigong 流动气功, Small Flooding Xiǎohóng Qigong 小洪气功, Strong Shaolin Warrior (Diamond) Jīngānggōng Qigong 金刚功, and Muscle Tendon Strengthening Yìjīnjīng Qigong 易筋經.

-You'll also learn self qigong therapy and study TCM-related theories, meridians, and acupoints.
+You'll also learn Medical Qigong (i.e. self applied qigong therapy) and study TCM-related theories, meridians, and acupoints.

 Prequisites: Shaolin Qigong Foundation (at least once a week)